-The Healthy Eating Study is an innovative translational neuroscience experiment designed to help individuals who are overweight or obese help manage food cravings.
+The Healthy Eating Study is an innovative translational neuroscience experiment designed to help higher-weight individuals help manage food cravings.

 Interested in participating?
 Visit healthyeatingstudy.com